 In trespass to chattel contexts where someone uses a property owner's personal property without permission, necessity defenses, such as public necessity and private necessity, can be used to argue that the use was urgent and for the good of the community or one's private needs.
 For example, shoplifting a fire extinguisher to put out a fire to prevent greater harm to the community may be a tortious act, but it could be justified using a public necessity defense.

 But what about consent?
 As you may have noticed, the lack of consent is included in the definition of some intentional torts.
 Therefore, it makes sense then that consent is a defense to the commission of an intentional tort.

 Applying the Consent Defense

 Consent can also be revoked.
-For example, let’s say your friend gave you a key to her home and routinely allows you to enter when she wasn't home.
+For example, let's say your friend gave you a key to her home and routinely allows you to enter when she wasn't home.
 If your friend later tries to sue you for the intentional tort of trespass, you can invoke the defense of consent.
-However, if a time comes that your friend tells you that she wants you to stop entering her home while she isn't home, you could be sued for trespass if you later enter her home.
+However, your friend may tell you that she wants you to stop entering her home while she isn't home.
+You could be sued for trespass if you later enter her home.
 The defense of consent would not be available to you because your friend revoked her consent.

 The Capacity to Consent

 A person must have the capacity to give consent.
 Consent may be found to be invalid if the person is too young to give consent, is intoxicated, or is mentally incompetent.
 To be valid, consent also cannot be obtained by trickery, misrepresentation, fraud, under duress, or given as the result of a mistake.